JaredConover/iOS-lead-essentials/Notes/ios-lead-essentials-notes/Essential Developer/iOS Lead Essentials Notes/0015_Randomizing_Parallelizing_Tests_Code_Coverage.md

 Instead of looping over the result items, we assert their equality to our expectation each on a separate line.
 This is because it will be clearer to see exactly where something failed and we currently have a small, fixed number of items to evaluate.
 If we had a large or unknown number of items to evaluate, we could add the failed index, etc in a loop over the items in order to have more context.

 APPLICATION: I can see this strategy of using a BE endpoint to test several components could be useful while not requiring all the overhead of an XCUITest.
 In the case of Poka however, instead of being a fully fixed backend endpoint, the data could remain fixed but the server logic could update as BE deploys new versions enabling us to catch errors faster.
 I should find a way to set up some smoke tests like this.

+When do we want to run these e2e tests?
+Unlike the unit tests (while following TDD), we don't want to run them while we're developing because they take too long and we don't want to lose our flow.
+For these, it makes sense to run them as part of a CI process so that we test our changes before every merge to master.

+We add a new CI scheme that runs both our test schemes.